 Early Beginnings

-Click here for go to main "History" page
+Click here for go back to the main "History" page

 The story of AJS really starts with Joe Stevens, an engineer who owned the "Stevens Screw Company Ltd", in Wednesfield, near Wolverhampton.
 The business had a reputation for quality engineering and in time his sons Harry, George, Albert John ('Jack'), and Joe Stevens Junior, joined the business.